 James Vaughen, from Champaign, Ill., entered the Curtis Institute of Music in 2018 and studies trumpet with David Bilger.
-All students at Curtis receive merit-based, full-tuition scholarships, and Mr. Vaughen is the Peter King Fellow.
+All students at Curtis receive merit-based, full-tuition scholarships, and James is the Stanley and Bertha Rogasner Fellow.

-Mr. Vaughen began studying the piano at age six and trumpet at age ten.
-His other teachers have included Ronald Romm, Nathan Mandel, Sal Percoco, and Aaron Romm.
-Before entering Curtis, he worked for a year with the AmeriCorps at Spring Initiative, a nonprofit transformative after-school program in the Mississippi Delta.
+James began studying the piano at age six and the trumpet at age ten.
+His other teachers have included Thomas Rolfs, Ronald Romm, Nathan Mandel, Sal Percoco, and Aaron Romm.
+Prior to his studies at Curtis, James spent a year working as an AmeriCorps Intern for Spring Initiative, a nonprofit transformative after-school program in the Mississippi Delta.